At this time, CDO supports a limited set of ciphers for onboarding SSH devices. The supported ciphers are:

 To onboard a Firepower Threat Defense Device using SSH, follow this procedure:

-- In the navigation pane, click Devices & Services page and click the blue plus button to Onboard a device.
+- In the navigation pane, click Devices & Services page.

 - Give the device a name.